 - USDA Rural Development Loans.
 For low-to-middle income families buying homes in towns with populations of 10,000 or fewer people or that are “rural in character."
 That means some areas with bigger populations have been grandfathered into the program (zero down).

 - VA Home Loans.
 Helps service members, veterans, and eligible surviving spouses (zero down).

 - Government-sponsored enterprises.
 Fannie Mae and Freddie Mac, which set the rules for mortgages nationwide, offer programs allowing eligible buyers to put down as little as 3% of the purchase price.
 That's even lower than FHA (low-down).

 But those aren't the only options.
 Too often, buyers neglect to look for help locally, which may offer even better assistance.

 State and Local First-Time Home-Buyer Programs

-What is the first time home buyer program that is right for you?
+What's the first-time home-buyer program that's right for you?
 Municipalities and states offer numerous options — even if you don’t have the down payment.